mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 to GitLab where overlapping Perforce Helix workspaces cannot be migrated simultaneously to GitLab.

 If using mirroring with Perforce Helix, you should only mirror protected branches.
-Perforce Helix will reject any pushes that rewrite history.
+Perforce Helix rejects any pushes that rewrite history.
 Only the fewest number of branches should be mirrored due to the performance limitations of Git Fusion.

 When configuring mirroring with Perforce Helix via Git Fusion, the following Git Fusion settings are recommended:

 - `change-pusher` should be disabled.
-Otherwise, every commit will be rewritten as being committed by the mirroring account, rather than being mapped to existing Perforce Helix users or the `unknown_git` user.
+Otherwise, every commit is rewritten as being committed by the mirroring account, rather than being mapped to existing Perforce Helix users or the `unknown_git` user.
-- `unknown_git` user will be used as the commit author if the GitLab user does not exist in Perforce Helix.
+- `unknown_git` user is used as the commit author if the GitLab user does not exist in Perforce Helix.

 Read about [Git Fusion settings on Perforce.com](https://www.perforce.com/manuals/git-fusion/Content/Git-Fusion/section_vss_bdw_w3.html#section_zdp_zz1_3l).

 ## Troubleshooting

-Should an error occur during a push, GitLab will display an "Error" highlight for that repository.
+Should an error occur during a push, GitLab displays an **Error** highlight for that repository.
 Details on the error can then be seen by hovering over the highlight text.

 ### 13:Received RST_STREAM with error code 2 with GitHub